War Enters Second Week with No End in Sight - The Armenian Mirror-Spectator

 Armenian Minister of Healthcare Arsen Torosyan has voiced about the Azerbaijani military’s war crimes against Artsakh, particularly the indiscriminate attacks on civilians and health workers.
 He said ambulances very often come under bombardment and are unable to reach injured civilians.

-Speaking at a press conference in the Armenian town of Goris on October 6, Torosyan said the Azerbaijani forces are periodically bombarding with artillery and missile strikes Stepanakert City.
+Speaking at a press conference in the Armenian town of Goris on October 6, Torosyan said the Azeri forces are periodically bombarding with artillery and missile strikes Stepanakert City.

 “I personally returned to Armenia from Stepanakert yesterday late in the evening, and this was my third visit since the attacks began,” he said.
 “The adversary is striking civilian, especially infrastructure facilities, disrupting the normal life of the civilian population.
 The fully mobilized medical community of Artsakh, as well as our colleagues who have left to Artsakh from Armenia to support them, are sometimes unable to provide help to people in need because Stepanakert and other cities are in permanent air raid alert and bombardment.
 Even ambulance vehicles are unable to reach the citizens who require medical assistance,” Torosyan said.